Mars375/OPC_UI/README.md

 ```bash
 yarn build-storybook
 ```

 This will generate a static Storybook site in the `storybook-static` directory, which you can then deploy to any static site hosting service.

-This will generate a static Storybook site in the `storybook-static` directory, which you can then deploy to any static site hosting service.